FIGBERT/figbert.com/content/_index.md

 - Take a look at the [source code for this site].
 - Play my text adventure, [One Angry Wizard].

-I'm constantly working on more stuff, so continue checking back for more project highlights.
+I'm always working on more stuff, so continue checking back for more project highlights.

 ## Web Presence